 Headquartered in Montgomery, Alabama, PACE has affiliates and supporters across the Southeast and beyond.

-Brown now regularly presents to community and civic organizations, appears as a subject matter expert on energy policy with the media, publishes a regular energy column in Washington, DC’s The Daily Caller, and serves on a consumer board for the Tennessee Valley Authority (TVA).
+Brown now regularly presents to community and civic organizations, appears as a subject matter expert on energy policy with the media, and is a regular contributor to publications such as The National Journal.
+He was recently appointed by Alabama Governor Robert Bentley to serve on the Regional Energy Resource Council for the Tennessee Valley Authority.